-3. Chief Academic Officer's Review of Recommendations for Retention a.
+3. Chief Academic Officer's Review of Recommendations for Retention

+- a.
 The chief academic officer's review.
-The chief academic officer shall review all retention recommendations, make the final decision on retention, and indicate his or her decision on retention on the Annual Recommendation on Retention form.
-The chief academic officer signs the form and sends a copy of the fully executed form to the faculty member with copies to the dean and department head.
+The chief academic officer shall review all retention recommendations, make the final decision on retention, and indicate his or her decision on retention on the Retention Review Form.
+The chief academic officer signs the Retention Review Form and sends a copy of the fully executed Retention Review Form to the faculty member with copies to the dean and department head. - b.

-b.
 Notification in cases of non-retention.
-If the chief academic officer decides that the faculty member will not be retained, the chief academic officer will notify the faculty member receiving the negative decision in accordance with notification requirements described in the Faculty Evaluation Calendar.
-The chief academic officer will attach to the Annual Recommendation on Retention form a statement of the reasons for the non-renewal decision.
-The chief academic officer's statement, together with subsequent correspondence concerning the reasons, becomes a part of the official record.
+If the chief academic officer decides that the faculty member will not be retained, the chief academic officer will notify the faculty member receiving the negative decision in accordance with notification requirements described in the Faculty Handbook and the Faculty Evaluation Calendar.
+The chief academic officer will attach to the Retention Review Form a written statement of the reasons for the non-renewal decision.
+The chief academic officer's statement, together with any subsequent correspondence concerning the reasons, becomes a part of the official record.

-PART II - ANNUAL EVALUATION OF TENURED AND TENURE-TRACK FACULTY
+PART II - ANNUAL PERFORMANCE REVIEW OF TENURED AND TENURE-TRACK FACULTY